CawaAlreadyTaken/UniTN_exercises/README.md

 # UniTN_exercises:

 Here i am just posting all the exercises we were given to do during practical lessons.
-Nothing useful, cy@.
+Nothing useful.

-PS: Exercises are in chronological order.
+Exercises are in chronological order.